-- A. No Mobile Home dwelling shall be permitted in the Town of Brookline. - B. The provisions of this section shall not apply to the continued use and occupancy of any mobile home used as a dwelling as of the date of the passage of this section, nor to a mobile home hereafter acquired as a replacement by the owner of a mobile home so used.
+- c.
+Each proposed Mobile Home District shall conform with the Subdivision Regulations now in existence or as may be amended. - 2.
+Application Any application for the establishment and designation of a Mobile Home District shall be an attachment to, and a part of, the application for subdivision approval required by the Subdivision Regulations and shall contain certification by the owner (if different from applicant) of the request for Mobile Home District Designations. - B. The provisions of this section shall not apply to the continued use and occupancy of any mobile home used as a dwelling as of the date of the passage of this section, nor to a mobile home hereafter acquired as a replacement by the owner of a mobile home so used. - C. The placement of mobile homes is prohibited within the designated Regulatory Floodway, except in existing mobile home parks.